Cornelis de Wael: Work

 Cornelis de Wael may also have been active as a portrait painter.
 Two lost portrait paintings of a 32-year-old man and a 20-year-old woman, which appeared in an 1873 sale in Paris, were reportedly signed and dated 1637.
-Two portraits of men on horseback were mentioned in a 17th century inventory but their current location is not known.
+Two portraits of men on horseback were mentioned in a 17th-century inventory but their current location is not known.
 There is a portrait study of a woman by de Wael in the British Museum.
 The Portrait of Luca Giustiniani, Doge of the Republic of Genoa (Musée de Bastia) that was formerly attributed to him has been re-attributed to his pupil Jan Hovaert.

 He collaborated with van Dyck as well as with other Flemish artists such as the landscape painter Jan Wildens.
 Collaborations with local artists were also frequent.
 De Wael or someone from his circle painted the staffage in the landscapes of the Italian landscape painter Giovanni Battista Vicino.
 In many of his battle scenes and harbour views his brother Lucas painted the landscapes while Cornelis in turn added the figures to Lucas' paintings.

 He also left many drawings some of which are in the collections of the Louvre and the British Museum.
-The British Museum holds an album of 53 drawings dating from 1640-1650 which covers mainly military subjects.
+The British Museum holds an album of 53 drawings dating from 1640 to 1650 which covers mainly military subjects.
 These drawings are generally direct and are often signed or inscribed.
 Many of his religiously themed drawings were turned into prints by his nephew Jan Baptist de Wael.
 The Antwerp engraver Melchior Hamers frequently engraved after the designs of de Wael.
 The Antwerp engraver and publisher Alexander Voet the Elder published engravings made after designs by de Wael such as the series of the Four Seasons and the Five Senses.
 De Wael also engraved his own prints.
 The British Museum holds a series of 19 prints depicting genre scenes published by Martinus van den Enden the Elder in Antwerp.